bil-bas/smash_and_grab/README.md

     - move around.
     - melee with enemies (Baddies => Goodies or Bystanders, Goodies => Baddies).
     - shoot enemies within range and LoS.
+    - pick up objects, like bags of cash, by clicking on them.
+    - drop objects, to random adjacent square, with the drop button.
     - sprint to get extra movement (sacrificing all actions for that turn).
 Can be cancelled at any time (if you have enough MP left).
     - see indicated:
         * all tiles they can move to